the-art-of-dev/swtf/README.md

 Let's rewrite some tasks:
 ```
 - My third task using SWTF and i love it 🏄
-- Define format that can be so simple and used acrossed devices [member: djora,burga,me][priority:high]
+- Define format that can be so simple and used acrossed devices [member: djora,burga,me][priority: high]
 ```